NanoComp/meep/doc/docs/FAQ.md

 exactly reproduces the spatial distribution of one specific (quasi-)normal mode of the geometry (and is thus orthogonal to all other modes).
-This condition leaves unspecified an overall scale factor---if a field distribution
+This condition determines the fields only up to an arbitrary overall scale factor---if a field distribution
 $\{\mathbf{E}(\mathbf x), \mathbf{H}(\mathbf x)\}$
-satisfies the single-mode condition, then so does the scaled distribution
+satisfies the single-mode condition, then so does the scaled field distribution
 $\{\lambda \mathbf{E}(\mathbf x), \lambda \mathbf{H}(\mathbf x)\}$
+for any arbitrary $\lambda$---whereupon by linearity the spatial current distributions $\mathbf{J,M}(\mathbf x)$

-for any arbitrary $\lambda.$ To pin down this ambiguity, MEEP chooses the overall amplitude of eigenmode sources to ensure that the total power flux carried by the fields they produce---the integral of the normal Poynting vector over the cross-sectional line or plane---evaluates numerically to 1.
+To pin down this
+ambiguity, MEEP chooses the overall amplitude of eigenmode sources to ensure that, for the specific case of a time-harmonic problem with all sources and fields x time dependence $e^{-i\omega_m t}$ (where $\omega_m$ is the eigenfrequency of the mode) the total power flux carried by the fields they produce (the integral of the normal Poynting vector over the cross-sectional line or plane) evaluates numerically to 1 in a time-harmonic

 More specifically,
-in a time-harmonic problem in which all sources and fields have time dependence $e^{-i\omega_m t}$ (where $\omega$
+in a time-harmonic problem

 In practice, this has the following ramifications for MEEP calculations using eigenmode sources: